danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-09-simplify-enum-testing-with-case-iterative.md

 }
 ```

-Another benefit is that you don't have to remember to write new tests every time
-you add a new case.
+Another benefit is that you don't have to remember to write new tests when you add a new cases to this enum.

 ## Internally iterable enums

-If your enum is public, but you only want to use the `CaseIterable` capabilities
-within your library and tests, you can make the implementation internal:
+If your enum is public, but you only want to use the `CaseIterable` capabilities within your library and tests, you can make the implementation internal:

 ```swift